concourse/rfcs/044-api-kubernetes-crs/proposal.md

 # Summary

+**This RFC proposes the implementation of a `pipelines` custom resource, having a controller that could act upon a `Pipeline` kind to save a pipeline configuration in a Concourse installation.**

 In a world where Concourse is part of a suite of other applications in [Kubernetes] which all speak "the kubernetes language" (are somehow setup through the use of Kubernetes objects), e.g. [kpack], having Concourse also